Local-global principle and integral Tate conjecture for certain varieties: Space of one-cycles

 Since $S_3$ is a smooth projective curve, if both $S_1, S_2$ are normal, or smooth, or projective, so is $S$. \end{proof}

-Now we can state the main technical result of this section.
+Now we can state the main technical results of this section.

 \begin{thm} Let $X$ be a smooth projective variety defined over an algebraically closed field $k$.
-Let $(U, \Gamma_U)$ be an equi-dimensional family of one dimensional cycles over an irreducible variety $U$ and let $u_0, u_1 \in U$ be two points in $U$ such that
+Let $(U, \Gamma_U)$ be an equi-dimensional family of one-cycles over an irreducible variety $U$ and let $u_0, u_1 \in U$ be two points in $U$ such that